IllDepence/sirtetris.com_2021_jekyll/hobby.md

 #### Misc
 * GitHub for code and configs
-* Kindle instead of analog books for mobility
+* Phone set to black and white for reduced addictiveness
 * ~~[HabitRPG](https://habitrpg.com/)~~ stopped using it after a few months once the novelty factor wore off

 <!-- sep -->

 # Mechanical keyboards<span id="keyboards"></span>
 *High quality input devices. :3*